 Queen Elizabeth National Park in Uganda is an amazing place to stay.

 I’m really quite proud of myself as a single Mum that I have managed to conquer Africa as a new place to drive too.

-Because we have decided that we want some ‘us’ time and not be on a formal tour, I have organised our own tailor made African Safari.
+Because we have decided that we want some ‘us’ time and not be on a formal tour, I have organized our own tailor-made African Safari.

-Tip #1 – Stop on the side of the road – a huge ‘Mbogoya’ bunches of bananas on one cut off piece for 5,000 Ugandan Schillings or about $1 – you will be glad you have the when you pass the monkeys, and baboons on the side of the road.
+Tip #1 – Stop on the side of the road – a huge ‘Mbogoya’ bunches of bananas on one cut off a piece for 5,000 Ugandan Schillings or about $1 – you will be glad you have them when you pass the monkeys and baboons on the side of the road.